 Why Hunterdon County?

-For starters, a recent U.S. News article that tracks livability variables all over the country rates Hunterdon County in the top percent of several significant categories, including resident health, education, economy, and public safety.
+A recent U.S. News article reporting livability variables all over the country rates Hunterdon County in the top percent of several significant categories, including resident health, education, economy, and public safety.
 In fact, the area received an overall score of 81, beating the state average of 58.5 and national average of 47.4.
 Of course, these scores come as no surprise to locals, who have seen citizens flourish for decades--most public schools score 8 or higher on the GreatSchools scale, the majority of residents own a home, and Hunterdon County consistently ranks as one of the top three places to live in New Jersey.

 Custom Home vs. a Traditional Home